- Majors and Minors

 LINGUISTICS 201 PHONOLOGY An introduction to the study of speech sounds: their physical properties, representation, and organization in human language.
 Basic concepts and techniques of generative linguistics will help us analyze differences and similarities among languages, examine patterns of pronunciation, and understand regional and foreign accents.

 Prerequisite: Linguistics 110 or permission of the instructor.
 Enrollment limited to 30 students.
+This course satisfies General Education Area 2.
 F. Morelli

 Prerequisite: Linguistics 110 or permission of the instructor.
 Enrollment limited to 30 students.
+This course satisfies General Education Area 2.
 T. King

 LINGUISTICS 233 RUNES, RIDDLES, AND DRAGONS: ADVENTURES IN OLD ENGLISH This is the same course as English 233.
 Refer to the English listing for a course description.